KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-02-13-stop-building-your-dataplatform-in-a-single-storage-account.md

 ## Considerations for Microsoft Fabric's OneLake

-Microsoft Fabric introduces the concept of **OneLake**, which promotes a unified storage approach in a singular storage account.
+Microsoft Fabric introduces the concept of OneLake, which promotes a unified storage approach in a singular storage account.
 If your organization is considering a future migration to Fabric, adopting a multiple-storage account strategy could create obstacles, making the transition more complex.
 This concern is only relevant if Fabric is on your roadmap—otherwise, optimizing for cost and security with multiple storage accounts remains appealing.

-## Conclusion
+## In Summary

 Stop putting all your eggs in a single storage basket.
 The traditional approach of placing everything in a single storage account might seem simpler at first, but it introduces significant risks in terms of security, cost, and data recovery.
 Modern data architectures must prioritize resilience, efficiency, and scalability—none of which are served by a single storage account strategy.